Basic Yoga Poses and Tips for Travelers

 When you’re on the road or hostel-hopping, it can be difficult to stick to your usual yoga routine.
 You’re following a different, often fast-paced rhythm, your eating hours change and perhaps, you can’t always find the right time or environment to roll out your mat and get into an hour-long Vinyasa flow.
 Know, however, that this is the most important time for you to stick with your yoga practise, or any grounding feel-good routine.
 Whilst you’re travelling, you will receive many new daily impressions; your mind won’t have time to absorb things as quickly as they are coming to you unless you can find a quiet moment of calm for yourself.

-Wherever I go I am always looking for a yoga studio or a teacher.
-I have never done a full yoga practice alone at home and like many people I know, it’s much easier for me to practice with someone or in a group.
-So for me it was not easy at first to practice on the road by myself.
-But when I’m traveling fast I don’t always have this luxury, and so I try to practice yoga at least 3 times a week, wherever I am, even if it’s just for 15 minutes a day.
+Wherever I go, I am always looking for a yoga studio or a teacher.
+Some of my friends follow the same thing.
+They once told me that they usually prefer carrying around their yoga essentials like the best yoga blocks and the best yoga clothes with them.
+To be honest, I have never done this.
+Most importantly, I have never done a full yoga practice alone at home and like many people I know, it’s much easier for me to practice with someone or in a group.
+So for me, it was not easy at first to practice on the road by myself.
+But when I’m traveling fast, I don’t always have this luxury, and so I try to practice yoga at least 3 times a week, wherever I am, even if it’s just for 15 minutes a day.
 Here are some grounding yogi routines you can easily fit into your nomadic lifestyle.

 10 Minute Silent Meditation